 I wrote this sincere “Open Letter to Parents” back in 2014.
-At the time, I was putting the broken pieces (called life) back together.
-I was healing emotionally from child abuse and domestic violence, and spiritually from years of living in darkness with fear.
+I was putting the broken pieces (called life) back together at the time.
+I was healing emotionally from child abuse and domestic violence and spiritually from years of living in darkness with fear.

 The life you prepared me for was full of turmoil, anguish, and pain.

 You failed to do your Job as a parent.
 And I paid the price for your lack of good parenting skills.

 Parents are 90% responsible for shaping their child’s future.
 Children are responsible for the other 10%.
 That responsibility consists of trusting and obeying their parents.